 If you’re looking to reboot your New Year’s weight-loss resolution, March is the best time to buy exercise equipment at a discount.
 Treadmills and ellipticals are past their peak buying time, so retailers are looking to get rid of them.
 Sports equipment, like golf clubs and athletic wear, are also facing deep discounts.

 Japanese manufacturers’ fiscal year ends in March, so they’re typically ready to roll out new product lines.
 If you’re OK with being a year behind the latest and greatest, you can pick up a fully functional digital camera, laptop computer, or big-screen TV in April.
 Tax refund-themed sales may also make it cheaper to upgrade your technological goods.

 May: Around the house

 Now that the weather’s getting nicer, many home improvement shops will begin running sales on tools and other supplies.
-It’s also graduation time, which means dorm-stocking essentials will get some discounts.
-Check out basic pots, pans and cooking appliances in May.
+It’s also graduation time, which means it’s the best time to buy discounted dorm-stocking essentials.
+Check out basic pots, pans, and cooking appliances in May.